You may think that once winter sets in your garden is going to be barren and bare. But it doesn’t have to be.

 Watering: Regular watering, avoid waterlogged soil

 Pansies are easy to grow from seed or transplants.
-Deadheading spent flowers encourages continuous blooming.
+If you want them to continue blooming then deadhead the flowers.

 Growing Evergreen Ferns